 The Passport to Careers program helps Washington students—specifically those who have been in various types of foster care or who have experienced unaccompanied homelessness—to prepare for careers.
 Help includes money to put toward the costs of earning a college certificate or degree or job training through a pre-apprenticeship or apprenticeship program.
 Help also includes experts to help answer your questions and navigate your pathway.

-If you are eligible, you have the choice of two career pathways: one leads to a college degree or certificate, and one leads to an apprenticeship or pre-apprenticeship program.
+If you are eligible, you have the choice of two education pathways: one leads to a college degree or certificate, and one leads to an apprenticeship or pre-apprenticeship program.

 Click on the tabs below for more information about the Passport pathways.